msudrybeanbreeding/Bean_PlantHeight/README.md

-# Stand count bean pipeline
+# Plant height bean pipeline

 - A complete tutorial is ongoing.
 Meantime, the paper is available at: "".
-- Additional data set will be available at Cyverse data base.
+- Additional data set will be available at >>> data base.